boltops-tools/lono/docs/_docs/tutorial-edit-template.md

 ### Standard CloudFormation Logical Constructs Approach

-Using standard CloudFormation logical constructs is a little bit different but just as valid of an appraoch.
-Sometimes it is preferable over compiling different templates; it just depends.
+Using standard CloudFormation logical constructs is a little bit different but just as valid of an approach.
+Sometimes it is preferable to compiling different templates; it just depends.
 Here are the changes required to make the desired adjustments: [compare/standard-constructs](https://github.com/tongueroo/lono-tutorial-autoscaling/compare/standard-constructs).
-Note, UserData and the UpdatePolicy was to removed for the sake of this guide and to focus on learning.
+Note, UserData and the UpdatePolicy were to removed for the sake of this guide and to focus on learning.

-The important added element that drives the conditional logic is a parameter and 2 conditions.
+The critical added element that drives the conditional logic is a parameter and 2 conditions.
 The parameter is called `CreateLoadBalancer` and the conditions are called `HasLoadBalancer` and `NoLoadBalancer`.
 Here's the relevant snippet of code:

 ```yaml